maraujo010/dashboard/README.md

    "speed":123.45
 }

 This dataset refers to a driver/company currently active.
-The webservers is sending information from all drivers and all companies.
+The websockets server permanently sending information from all drivers and all companies.

+The frontend app is a React.js dashboard with 3 pluggable/extendable plugins:

+1- A map that shows all the drivers that have sent their position in the last 24 hours.

+2- A chart that displays the drivers activity (number of times they were active) by time period.

+3- The user is able to alter the displayed period from 10 days to 6 hours (slider)

 ### Technical notes
 - This demo app was built in a Node.js (Ubuntu OS) environment.
-The following instructions are similar to other operating systems.
 - The base project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)

+#### Tools/frameworks
+- The map plugin is done with OpenLayers and Open Street Maps.
+- That chart is done using D3.js
+- HTML5 localStorage is used to persist data since last 10 days